ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 }
 ```

-**Note:** To use this feature, you need to include `ktor-client-auth-basic` artifact.
+**Note:** To use this feature, you need to include the `ktor-client-auth-basic` artifact.

 ### HttpCookies

-Feature to keep cookies between calls or to do requests with some cookies pre-set.
+There is a feature to keep cookies between calls or to make requests with some cookies pre-set.

 ```kotlin
 val client = HttpClient(HttpClientEngine) {